tlienart/Xranklin.jl/docs/syntax/vars+funs.md

 The first one is actually a shorthand for `{{fill name_of_variable}}`.
 Note that if there is an ambiguity between the name of a variable and the name of a function, it will be the function that will be called with priority.
-There is low risk of this happening but it is up to the user to ensure that variable names don't clash with function names.
+It is up to you to ensure that variable names don't clash with function names.

-When inserting a page variable with `{{var_name}}` or `{{fill var_name}}`, the Julia function `string` will be called on the value of `var_name` and that is what will effectively be included.
+When inserting a page variable with `{{var_name}}` or `{{fill var_name}}`, the Julia function `repr` will be called on the value of `var_name` and that is what will effectively be included.
-For basic Julia types, this will typically look like what you would expect but for custom types that you would have defined or that are defined in a package, you would have to consider what `string(obj)` returns.
+For basic Julia types, this will typically look like what you would expect but for custom types that you would have defined or that are defined in a package, you would have to consider what `repr(obj)` returns.

 ### Getting page variables from specific pages